weaveworks/weave-gitops/website/docs/references/cli-reference/gitops_check_oidc-config.md

 ### Synopsis

 This command will send the user through an OIDC authorization code flow using the given OIDC configuration.
 This is helpful for verifying that a given configuration will work properly with Weave GitOps or for debugging issues.
-Without any provided flags it will read the configuration from a Secreton the cluster.
+Without any provided flags it will read the configuration from a Secret on the cluster.

+NOTE: Make sure to configure your OIDC provider so that it accepts "http://localhost:9876" as redirect URI.

 ```
 gitops check oidc-config [flags]